OLI9292/blog/source/blog/2017-03-02-introduction-to-mapkit-and-core-location.html.markdown

 **Conclusion**

-MapKit and Core Location can be a feature of your app, or the key component.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MapKit and Core Location can be a feature of your app, or the key component.
 Some of the most popular apps on the App Store: Uber, Waze, Yelp, Pokemon Go, rely entirely on these frameworks.

-An interesting thing to monitor will be the increasing adoption of iBeacons and apps that utilize their data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An interesting thing to monitor will be the increasing adoption of iBeacons and apps that utilize their data.
 Beacons are more versatile than Core Location’s geographical region monitoring, because they are mobile and provide greater accuracy in terms of distance to a specific point.
 In a world of IoT, one can easily imagine the power of an application that smartly analyzes it’s physical environment.